 Pedestrians often sustain catastrophic or even fatal injuries in car accidents.
 Unlike people inside an auto, they lack the protection that a vehicle affords its passengers.
-At Frankl & Kominsky, we understand the gravity of pedestrian collisions.
-Our car crash lawyers offer aggressive representation to individuals who were hurt in an accident near Boynton Beach or the surrounding area.Pedestrian Accidents
+At Frankl Kominsky, we understand the gravity of pedestrian collisions.
+Our car crash lawyers offer aggressive representation to individuals who were hurt in an accident near West Palm Beach or the surrounding area.Pedestrian Accidents

-People are struck by careless drivers in Florida on a daily basis.
+People are struck by careless drivers in Palm Beach County on a daily basis.
 The state’s Department of Highway Safety and Motor Vehicles reported over 8,258 pedestrian crashes in 2012.
 Over 7,400 individuals were hurt in traffic accidents, and 473 people suffered fatal injuries.
 Children, teenagers, and the elderly are more likely to be involved in pedestrian accidents.

 Factors that can cause this type of collision include:

 - Excessive speeding

 Palm Beach County motorists must have personal injury protection coverage, but the state only requires $10,000 in insurance.
 This amount is not enough to cover many serious pedestrian crashes.
 A lawsuit may help a victim recover adequate compensation.Hold Negligent Drivers Accountable for Your Injuries